Pilot licences are not valid without a valid medical certificate.

 You will need to go to an AeMC, AME or your NHS GP with proof of identity.
 You will need to sign a declaration that

 Full details of how to apply for a medical certificate:

 Medical certificates can only be issued, revalidated or renewed if a fit assessment is made by an appropriate

 medical examiner as follows:

-You must provide them with a complete medical history, the results of any medical examinations and tests as required
+You must provide them with your complete medical history and the results of any medical examinations and tests as required

 by the examiner.
 They will complete the medical assessment based on the examinations and tests required for that

 certificate.
 They may also ask you to undergo additional medical examinations or investigations if needed.

 The validity period for a medical certificate will be determined by your age when you take the medical and

 calculated from the date of the examination in the case of issue and renewal.
 If you are applying for revalidation of a